astorfi/3D-convolutional-speaker-recognition/README.rst

 General View
 --------------

-We leveraged 3D convolutional architecture for creating the speaker model in order to simeoultaneously capturing the speech-realted and temporal information from the speakers' utterances.
+We leveraged 3D convolutional architecture for creating the speaker model in order to simultaneously capturing the speech-related and temporal information from the speakers' utterances.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Speaker Verification Protocol(SVP)